bytemare/secure_socket/NOTES.md

 ### Priorities

+- ipc_socket.c:179 : make mulitple calls to setsockopt
+- check whether SO_PASSCRED credentials are verified by the kernel
+- check SO_PEERSEC mechanism
+- document about use of SCM_CREDENTIALS and SCM_SECURITY
+- See other* socket options

 1) change ctx->socket to non-pointer ?
 1) Create socket under a dedicated, secured directory
 2) Handle SIGPIPE signal : https://blog.erratasec.com/2018/10/tcpip-sockets-and-sigpipe.html#.XMCGx-gzaUk
 4) Fallback mechanism if libbsd is not available
 5) refactor code for socket to be used as component/library
 6) add examples and copy/pastable code
+7) Discuss use of SGX

 #### Logging

+- replace all log snprintfs calls with call to macro

 1) When not cleanly shut down, the logging thread/process continues and holds the lock on the log file, furthers attemps to open are blocked. lslocks CL helps identifying.